 Select Wines

 The 2016 Corison Sunbasket Vineyard Cabernet Sauvignon offers a diversity of fruit on the bouquet including plum, cherry and raspberry.
 Also hints of mocha, darker baking spices and old cedar box.
 The texture is an appealing part of this wine with refined and well-integrated tannins that slide smoothly over on the finish.
-Slightly chalky (fine-grained).
-The finish is mouth watering and a little bit savory.
+Its texture is fine-grained and lightly chalky.
+The finish is mouthwatering and a little bit savory.
 In our opinion, this wine is the definition of the balance that Cathy strives to create in all her wines.

 —

 The image on the Corison labels blends in very well with the overall design; but deserves a close look for its significance.
 An expedition in what is today Iraq uncovered vases some 7,000 years old.
-During further testing of the vases, traces of tartaric acid/crystals were discovered lining the interior walls (evidence for some of the earliest winemaking on the planet).
-Symbols on the vases represented rain and seeds – these are the images that appear on all bottles of Corison’s wine.
+During further testing of the vases, traces of tartaric acid/crystals were discovered lining the interior walls.
+This was evidence for some of the earliest winemaking on the planet: also reference the countries of Georgia, Iran, Armenia and China for other early winemaking heritage.
+Symbols on the vases represented rain and seeds and these are the images that appear on all bottles of Corison’s wine.

 All visits require appointments – at the time of our most recent visit and update they offer two experiences; the Corison Library Experience (showcases both current releases as well as at least one older wine) and the Collector’s Vertical Experience for serious Cabernet Sauvignon enthusiasts – offering a rare chance to taste older Corison vintages (some nearly 30 years old).